Pale, Republika Srpska: Austro-Hungarian rule

 With the Berlin Congress Bosnia was placed under the administration of Austria-Hungary.
 During this time significant investment and economic changes were made in Pale and the surrounding areas.
 The new overlords were favoring the exploitation of the natural resources, primarily mineral and wood products.
 The town of Pale at this point becomes an important logging and wood products center in the region.
 According to the 1895 census, Pale with the adjacent villages had 483 inhabitants.
 440 inhabitants were engaged in agricultural and logging activities while 27 were engaged in clerical work.
 Industrial development spurs on supporting activities.
 New trade shops, hotels and other service activities are brought to the town.

-In February 1907 Pale receives the first Elementary School.
-The school was administered by the school-church board of the Serbian Orthodox Church in Pale.
-The school admitted students regardless of their faith.
-Along with Orthodox Christians, Catholic and Jewish students also attended the school.
-These were mostly the children of people who were involved in the town log mill.